orill/orill/docs/techfeatures.rst

 The DIAG method uses diagonalization of the evolution matrix in **C** field, which is a more general analytical method than the classic Bateman / TTA.
-If diagonalization is possible, each eigenvalue is the decay constant of the corresponding eigenvector.
+If diagonalization is possible, each eigenvalue is the pseudo decay constant of the corresponding eigenvector.
 A decay matrix is always diagonalizable because there is no loop and it can be rearranged in a lower triangular matrix with its real eigenvalues on the diagonal.